Al Pacino: 2000–2018: Television roles and return to Broadway

 Pacino returned to the stage in the summer of 2010, playing Shylock in the Shakespeare in the Park production, The Merchant of Venice.
 The acclaimed production moved to Broadway at the Broadhurst Theatre in October, earning US$1 million at the box office in its first week.
 The performance also garnered him a Tony Award nomination for Best Leading Actor in a Play.
 Pacino played Jack Kevorkian in an HBO Films biopic titled You Don't Know Jack, which premiered April 2010.
 The film is about the life and work of the physician-assisted suicide advocate.
 The performance earned Pacino his second Emmy Award for lead actor and his fourth Golden Globe award.
 He co-starred as himself in the 2011 comedy film Jack and Jill.
 The film was panned by critics, and Pacino "won" the Golden Raspberry Award for Worst Supporting Actor at the 32nd ceremony.
 Elaborating on his decision to join the cast of the film, he stated: "It came at a time in my life that I needed it, because it was after I found out I had no more money.
 My accountant [Kenneth I. Starr] was in prison, and I needed something quickly.
-So I took (Jack and Jill.)"
+So I took Jack and Jill."

 He was presented with Jaeger-LeCoultre Glory to the Filmmaker Award on September 4, 2011, prior to the premiere of Wilde Salomé, a 2011 American documentary-drama film written, directed by and starring Pacino.
 Its US premiere on the evening of March 21, 2012, before a full house at the 1,400-seat Castro Theatre in San Francisco's Castro District, marked the 130th anniversary of Oscar Wilde's visit to San Francisco.
 The event was a benefit for the GLBT Historical Society.
 Pacino, who plays the role of Herod in the film, describes it as his "most personal project ever".
 In February 2012, President Barack Obama awarded Pacino the National Medal of Arts.
+In September 2012, Deadline Hollywood reported that Pacino would play the former Penn State University football coach Joe Paterno in the television film Paterno based on a 2012 biography by sportswriter Joe Posnanski.
+Paterno premiered on HBO on April 7, 2018.
 Pacino starred in the 30th-anniversary Broadway revival of David Mamet's play, Glengarry Glen Ross, which ran from October 2012 to January 20, 2013.
+He also starred in a 2013 HBO biographical picture about record producer Phil Spector's murder trial, titled Phil Spector.

+In 2015, Pacino took the title role in the comedy-drama Danny Collins.
+His performance as an aging rock star garnered him a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy nomination.
 He starred on Broadway in China Doll, a play written for him by Mamet, which opened on December 5, 2015, and closed on January 21, 2016, after 97 performances.
 The previews were done in October 2015.